Your Bike Frame And You

 ALUMINIUM AL -ew- MIN -ee-əm

 Hi.
 My name is Steve.
 Steve Johnson.
 I ride aluminum because it is strong, light and relatively inexpensive.
-Also, they carry it at the Bike Haus.
+Also, they carry it at the same Wordpress install on my new Photoshop.
 What can I say about my bike?
 There are thousands others just like it.
-I like to think that Lt.
+I like remixes, which probably explains why I’m so far impressed with the world.
 It’s got some cool decals on it.
 Once I was riding and nobody told me that they liked my bike.
 Actually, thats every ride.
 Oh well.
 My good personality makes up for it.

 WOOD